 One thing that may have a big effect on your finances is the terms for a loan modification.
-There are programs available that allow you to work with your lender to modify the terms of your loan so that it is easier for you to pay your bills (the interest rate may be reduced, the length of the loan may be extended, or the loan may be converted from variable to fixed interest).
-If your loan is sold during the time when you are going through the modification process, you will likely have to start all over.
+There are programs available that allow you to work with your lender to modify the terms of your loan so it is easier for you to pay your bills.
+If your loan is sold while you are going through the modification process, you likely will have to start all over.

 How to Avoid Having Your Mortgage Sold

-When you sign the contract for your loan, there is a clause in most of them that say they have the right to sell the mortgage to another servicing company.
+There is a clause in most mortgage contracts that says the lender has the right to sell the mortgage to another servicing company.
 If you’re getting a notice that your loan is being sold, you have two options: go along with it, or refinance with another company.

-If you have yet to sign the paperwork, there are ways that you can guarantee that your loan will be owned and serviced by the originating company.
+If you have yet to sign the paperwork, there are ways you can guarantee that your loan will be owned and serviced by the originating company.
 All you have to do is ask.
-Often big mortgage lenders, like nationwide banks, won’t make that promise.
-But the smaller and more local lenders, like credit unions, will.
+Big mortgage lenders, like nationwide banks, won’t make that promise.
+Smaller, more local lenders, like credit unions, might.
 If you want to avoid having your mortgage sold, start your search with local banks and credit unions.